Age of Enlightenment: Masonic lodges

 Historians have debated the extent to which the secret network of Freemasonry was a main factor in the Enlightenment.
-Leaders of the Enlightenment included Freemasons such as Diderot, Montesquieu, Voltaire, Lessing, Pope, Horace Walpole, Robert Walpole, Mozart, Goethe, Frederick the Great, Benjamin Franklin and George Washington.
+Leaders of the Enlightenment included Freemasons such as Diderot, Montesquieu, Voltaire, Lessing, Pope, Horace Walpole, Robert Walpole, Mozart, Goethe, Frederick the Great, Benjamin Franklin, and George Washington.
 Norman Davies said Freemasonry was a powerful force on behalf of liberalism in Europe from about 1700 to the twentieth century.
 It expanded during the Enlightenment, reaching practically every country in Europe.
 It was especially attractive to powerful aristocrats and politicians as well as intellectuals, artists, and political activists.

 During the Enlightenment, Freemasons comprised an international network of like-minded men, often meeting in secret in ritualistic programs at their lodges.
 They promoted the ideals of the Enlightenment and helped diffuse these values across Britain, France, and other places.
 Freemasonry as a systematic creed with its own myths, values, and rituals originated in Scotland c.
 1600 and spread to England and then across the Continent in the 18th century.
-They fostered new codes of conduct—including a communal understanding of liberty and equality inherited from guild sociability—"liberty, fraternity, and equality."
+They fostered new codes of conduct—including a communal understanding of liberty and equality inherited from guild sociability—"liberty, fraternity, and equality".
 Scottish soldiers and Jacobite Scots brought to the Continent ideals of fraternity, which reflected not the local system of Scottish customs, but the institutions and ideals originating in the English Revolution against royal absolutism.
 Freemasonry was particularly prevalent in France—by 1789, there were perhaps as many as 100,000 French Masons, making Freemasonry the most popular of all Enlightenment associations.
 The Freemasons displayed a passion for secrecy and created new degrees and ceremonies.
 Similar societies, partially imitating Freemasonry, emerged in France, Germany, Sweden, and Russia.
 One example was the Illuminati, founded in Bavaria in 1776, which was copied after the Freemasons, but was never part of the movement.
-The name itself translates to "enlightened," chosen to reflect their original intent to promote the values of the movement.
-The Illuminati was an overtly political group, which most Masonic lodges decidedly were not.
+The name itself translates to "enlightened", chosen to reflect their original intent to promote the values of the movement.
+The Illuminati was an overtly political group, whereas most Masonic lodges decidedly were not.